phzfi/ApprienUnitySDK/README.md

 It typically takes roughly 2-4h to integrate Apprien Unity SDK to your game.

+The compiled footprint of ApprienUnitySDK is roughly 2KB.

 Apprien.cs is a standalone Unity Monobehavior "library" to use Apprien Game API.

 There is also UnityStoreManager integration, but if you use some other StoreManager, you can just use Apprien.cs.

+# Features

+In case of any failure, ApprienUnitySDK should revert always to the base SKU and show the fixed prices.

 # Pre-requisites